 TGaz Editor: Modify the text in P61L8-10 (9.4.2.127.9) as follows:

-The LOS Assessment TX subfield is set to 1 to indicate that the STA can participate in a LOS Assessment exchange by transmitting a LOS Assessment FTM PPDU (see 11.22.6.4.7.3 LOS assessment FTM exchange).
+The LOS Assessment TX subfield is set to 1 to indicate that the STA can participate as an RSTA in a LOS Assessment exchange by transmitting a LOS Assessment FTM PPDU (see 11.22.6.4.2.1.4 LOS assessment FTM exchange).

 TGaz Editor: Modify the text in P131L29-31 (11.22.6.4.2.1.4) as follows:

 PPDU.
-A LOS assessment FTM burst over the regular AWV is identified by the RSTA setting the FTM trigger to 3 at the FTM request.
+A LOS assessment FTM burst over the regular AWV is identified by the ISTA setting the FTM trigger to 3 at the FTM request.
 A LOS assessment FTM burst over the first path AWV is identified by setting the FTM trigger to 4.
+An ISTA shall not initiate an FTM burst by an FTM request with the trigger set to 3 or 4 unless the RSTA has indicated it can participate in such exchange by setting to 1 the LOS Assessment TX subfield in the DMG Direction Measurement Capabilities field of the DMG Capabilities element.

 TGaz Editor: Modify the text in P131L33-35 (11.22.6.4.2.1.4) as follows:

-A LOS assessment FTM PPDU is defined as a PPDU that contains an FTM frame has the DUAL_POLARIZATION_TRNS TXVECTOR parameter set to 1, the EDMG_TRN_LEN set to a value greater than 0 and the packet type set to EDMG-TRN-R-PACKET.
+A LOS assessment FTM PPDU is defined as a PPDU that contains an FTM frame has the DUAL_POLARIZATION_TRNS TXVECTOR parameter set to 1, the EDMG_TRN_LEN set to a value greater than 0 and the EDMG_PACKET_TYPE set to EDMG-TRN-R-PACKET.

 TGaz Editor: Modify the text in P132L6 (11.22.6.4.2.1.4) as follows:

-and the packet type set to EDMG-TRN-R-PACKET.
+and the EDMG_PACKET_TYPE set to EDMG-TRN-R-PACKET.
 The ISTA and the RSTA shall switch